Discovering cool and unique places in the US

 You may also like: Most Unique Islands to Visit in the World

 The Blue Ridge Mountains are scenic during all times of the year, but fall is the best time to go.
+Be sure to pair your trip to the Blue Ridge with a visit to Maggie Valley, a top mountain resort town in the region.
 Leaf peeping along the Blue Ridge Parkway is a must, and you’ll quickly see why it’s among the coolest and most unique places to visit in the US!

 Read next: Top Airbnb Rentals in Georgia